lukemiller22/canon-stack/Theological Text Processing Pipeline.md

 - Are concepts from the fixed Concepts Index?
 - Are topics in correct `[[Concept/Topic]]` format?
 - Are discourse elements properly categorized?
+- Are discourse tags automatically extracted?
+(This happens automatically during annotation)
 - Are named entities in correct `[[Class/Entity]]` format?

 **Approval Process**: